18F/API-All-the-X/pages/what_are_APIs-anecdotes_and_metaphors.md

 * APIs are like what's in between a car's ignition and engine.
 I don't know how it works but I know that if I turn the keys in the ignition, the engine will turn on.
 * UIs are how people use computers.
 APIs are how computers use computers.
 * It allows different groups to interoperate without having to interoperate.
+* When you add an API to a system, the change is similar to moving from CDs to all digital music files.

 ## Posts
 * [What is an API? - API Academy](http://www.apiacademy.co/lessons/api-strategy/what-api)